Roman Polanski: After the war

-After the war, Polanksi was reunited with his father and moved back to Kraków.
+After the war, Polanski was reunited with his father and moved back to Kraków.
 His father remarried on 21 December 1946 to Wanda Zajączkowska (whom Polanski had never liked) and died of cancer in 1984.
 Time repaired the family contacts; Polanski visited them in Kraków, and relatives visited him in Hollywood and Paris.
 Polanski recalls the villages and families he lived with as relatively primitive by European standards:

 Polanski stated that "you must live in a Communist country to really understand how bad it can be.
 Then you will appreciate capitalism."
 He also remembered events at the war's end and his reintroduction to mainstream society when he was 12, forming friendships with other children, such as Roma Ligocka, Ryszard Horowitz and his family.

 Introduction to movies

 Polanski's fascination with cinema began very early when he was around age four or five.
 He recalls this period in an interview:

-After the war, he watched films, either at school or at a local cinema, using whatever pocket money he had.
+After the war, Polanski watched films, either at school or at a local cinema, using whatever pocket money he had.
 Polanski writes, "Most of this went on the movies, but movie seats were dirt cheap, so a little went a long way.
 I lapped up every kind of film."
 As time went on, movies became more than an escape into entertainment, as he explains: